Hotels Redefine What It Means To Be A Concierge With TUG Robots

 In the heart of San Gabriel

-This new hotel has even more to offer than their state of the art technology and new robotic assistants.
+This new hotel has even more to offer than its state of the art technology and new robotic assistants.

 With both Chinese and Western influence, the Sheraton LA San Gabriel’s brand new luxury property includes over a dozen suites, two restaurants, meeting spaces and multipurpose rooms, luxury spa services, brand new fitness center, and spacious ballrooms for special events.